Krushna8080/InstantSolveApp/README.md

 # InstantSolve

-A powerful AI-powered question-answering application built with React Native and modern AI APIs.
+A powerful AI-powered question-answering application built with React Native and modern AI APIs.View in mobile dimensions for best experience.

 ## 🌟 Features